 Use different usernames and passwords across platforms.
 Make them hard to guess by using a combination of upper and lowercase letters, numbers, and symbols.
 Change them often.

 This can throw off criminals who are looking for your sensitive information.
 When you transfer data to an off-site storage location, be sure you take security measures to protect it.

 This allows for encrypted data transmission.
 An SSL certificate helps boost search engine rankings and is especially important if you are collecting payment information online.

 Remember: Safety first

 Being a good business owner means you take care of your company.
-By implementing security measures like these, you are being proactive and protecting what you’ve worked so hard to build.
+By implementing security measures like these, you are proactive and protecting what you’ve worked hard to build.